-- Sector allocation was the largest contributor to relative returns, largely due to off-benchmark holdings of securitized debt. - Interest rate positioning detracted overall.
+- Security selection had the largest positive impact on results over the quarter, particularly among securitized debt. - Sector allocation was additive to returns, mainly due to larger holdings in ABS and CMBS than the Bloomberg 75% Government Credit 1-7 Years 25% Securitized Index. - Interest rate positioning detracted overall.
 While a short duration position helped, curve positioning hurt.
-In a quarter where the yield curve inverted further, the managers were positioned for the curve to steepen. - Security selection had little impact on relative results.
+In a quarter where the yield curve inverted further, the managers were positioned for the curve to steepen.